 Assos Equipe RS S9

-The Assos Equipe RS S9 bib shorts are packed full of features resulting in high-performance bib shorts that stand up to the demands of riders on the World Tour
+The Assos Equipe RS S9 cycling shorts are packed full of features resulting in race-ready high-performance bib shorts

 The Equipe RS S9 bib shorts use Assos' A-Lock racingFit system which combines their Type.441 knit compression fabric with the shoulder straps to form a rollBar frame.
 The idea is to stabilise the shorts during the side to side and position adjustments that are a part of riding.
 The construction also uses fewer panels and 30% fewer seams, which has reduced points of irritation and made the shorts lighter.

 The chamois is attached at the front and the back of the short which to allow the pad to move laterally with your body, independently of the shorts, to minimise rubbing.
 Assos' kraterCooler features a system of small holes to enhance airflow.